GaryB91/plunge/user_stories.md

 * collect contact details about multiple entrants, so that I can contact them prior the event

-* collect personal informatiom about each entrant, so that I can collect demographic information
+* collect personal information about each entrant, so that I can collect demographic information

 * show all the event tickets that are available, so that entrants can choose the right ticket for them